lavaeater/suburban-commando/README.md

 So, we have health for enemies, when enemies can attack, we shall have damage, health and death here.
 This also means an implementation for "lives" for the players as well, of course.
 Or perhaps a resurrection mechanic?

 ### Enemies hearing players shooting
-This means handling "interrupts" from sensors and such, much like what w
+This means handling "interrupts" from sensors and such, much like what we had.

+### Fucking TOWERS, man
+What do I even mean?
+I mean t

 ### Things that need to be done